 Recreational Boating Incident and Fatalities in Oregon

 Boaters need to make sure they have the necessary skill and required equipment for the waters they enter.
 While accidents happen for a variety of reasons, 85-90% or more of fatalities could be prevented if the victims wore life jackets

-Please note: recreational boating statistics do not include those deaths which happen across state lines, are commercial in nature (charter, guide, industrial, etc.) or occur after a person has purposefully left the vessel (to swim, etc.).
-The Marine Board has adopted Federal law for Accident Reporting as it pertains to documenting accident and fatality statistics.
+Please note: recreational boating statistics do not include those deaths which happen across state lines, are commercial in nature (charter, guide, industrial, etc.), or occur after a person has purposefully left the vessel (to swim, etc.).
+The Marine Board has adopted Federal law for Accident Reporting as it pertains to documenting incident and fatality statistics.